-Any plant belonging to the Brassicaceae family can be vulnerable.
-Lettuce is also a target of these nuisance insects despite being in a different family (Asteraceae), and they will sometimes feed on nasturtiums or sweet alyssum as well.
+Any plant that belongs to the Brassicaceae family can be vulnerable.
+Lettuce is also a target of these nuisance insects, despite being in a different family (Asteraceae), and they will sometimes feed on nasturtiums or sweet alyssum as well.

 Organic Control Methods

-You can use several types of organic methods to control cabbage worms.
+You can use several types of organic methods to control these pests.

 Treating the plants every week or two will provide sustained control throughout the season.

-Pyrethrins are another option, although you should not apply them in the heat of the day – especially if the temperatures are greater than 90 F.
+Natural pyrethrins are another option, although you should not apply them in the heat of the day – especially if temperatures are predicted to go above 90°F.

-Trichogramma parasitic wasps will help control cabbageworms.
+Trichogramma spp. parasitic wasps can also help to control cabbage worms.
 You can attract them to your garden by planting pollen and nectar producing flowering plants such as sweet alyssum, zinnias, cosmos, and alliums.

 Another option is to buy Trichogramma wasps and release them into your garden.

-Using floating row covers early in the season before the butterflies lay their eggs is an effective means of control.
+Using floating row covers early in the season – before the butterflies have a chance to lay their eggs – is an effective means of control.

-You can handpick the larvae and put them in a bucket of soapy water.
+You can handpick the larvae as you find them and put them in a bucket of soapy water.

-Once you have harvested your cole crops, remove remnants of the plants and till the soil under.
-That will plow the pupae under the soil and kill them.
+Once you have harvested your cole crops, remove any remnants of the plants and till the soil under.
+This will plow the pupae under the soil and kill them.

 Chemical Pesticide Control

 These attractive butterflies are mainstays in the spring and summer throughout the US.
 But don’t fall for their unassuming appearance.
-They are as destructive as they are attractive.
+They are as destructive as they are modestly attractive.

 Eggs laid on brassicas hatch into voracious caterpillars.
-Fortunately, there are many methods available to control these caterpillars ranging from treatments with Bt to parasitic wasps.
+Fortunately, there are many methods available to control these pests, ranging from treatments with Bt to parasitic wasps.

 If you have a small garden, you can handpick the caterpillars and kill them.

 Have you vanquished cabbage worms?
 Or did they decimate your garden?
-Either way let us know in the comments.
+Either way, let us know in the comments section below.